makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Mm?
 I love you too, sweetheart."

-"I think I forgot to say so earlier," Selene murmured sleepily.
+"I think I forgot to say so earlier," Sélène murmured sleepily.
 "Thank you for putting up with your wife."

 Aiden turned enough to give his wife a fond cheekrub.
 "Of course, sweetheart.
 Let's get you to bed so you can be all rested for tomorrow."